 - It’s durable and long-lasting even when frequently used in direct sunlight.

-- It’s tough yet comfortable.
+- It’s strong yet comfortable.

 If you’re looking for the perfect poolside solution, think big.
-Our King Kong bean bag loungers will maintain their color and keep you floating in cloud-like bliss with solution-dyed beauty and our highest standards of quality craftsmanship.
+Our King Kong bean bag loungers will maintain their colour and keep you floating in cloud-like bliss with solution-dyed beauty and our highest standards of quality craftsmanship.